microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 numeric types only, as opposed to specifying a resource binding.
 Additionally, it is possible the user is unaware that this variable won't actually be used as a resource, but the compiler doesn't communicate that to the user.
-It would be great for any HLSL developer to immediately have answers to the following questions:
-For any valid variable type that needs to be bound as a resource, what is the set of valid register types for that variable, and what are all the possible diagnostics that can be emitted if the variable is given a register type that isn't in the set of valid register types?
-The design below aims to specify the answer to these questions.
+We should add diagnostics that inform the HLSL developer what register types are valid for that variable.

 ## Proposed solution
 The following table lists all the proposed diagnostic